regenix/regenix/documentation/en/configuration.md

 Regenix supports two modes for applications - `prod` and `dev`.

-  1. **Production** (prod) - production mode, it is uses all optiomizations and caching.
+  1. **Production** (prod) - production mode, it is uses all optimizations and caching.
       It has high performance.
 Do not use this mode during development.

-  2. **Development** (dev) - development mode, it is used for development stage, it not uses caching and most of optiomizations.
+  2. **Development** (dev) - development mode, it is used for development stage, it not uses caching and most of optimizations.

 Read more about this in the _development_ chapter.